LogtalkDotOrg/logtalk3/manuals/_sources/libraries/mutations.rst.txt

 predicate and expanding the entity source files using the ``mutations_store`` object as the hook object.

-This library is expected to eventually be used to support *fuzz testing*.
+This library is expected to eventually be used to support mutation-based *fuzz testing*.

+By default, loading this library loads a set of default mutations.
+These can be overriden by defining alternative mutations and a custom loader file.

 API documentation
 -----------------